Key Takeaways

 Below are some characteristics of the top-down budgeting approach:

-• Executive-Based: Senior leadership will establish the financial structure to ensure budgets reflect true organizational priorities.
+Executive-Based: Senior leadership, along with the finance department, will establish the financial structure to ensure budgets reflect true organizational priorities.

 Some of the pros and cons of top-down budgeting are: